sosy-lab/java-smt/README.md

 ### Multithreading Support

-All solvers except for MathSAT5 fully support multithreading, provided that different threads use different contexts, and _all_ operations on a single context are performed from a single thread.
+All solvers support multithreading (MathSAT only since JavaSMT 1.0.1-164-gd14ed28), provided that different threads use different contexts, and _all_ operations on a single context are performed from a single thread.
 Interruption using [ShutdownNotifier][] may be used to interrupt a a solver from any thread.